Home/Blog/Resource consents explained

 Restricted discretionary activity (RD)

-Consent — likely grantable
+Consent: likely grantable

-Consent required, and council has discretion to grant or refuse — but that discretion is restricted to specific listed matters only.
+Consent required, and council has discretion to grant or refuse, but that discretion is restricted to specific listed matters only.
 It cannot consider things outside those matters.

-Typical cost: $3,000–$10,000 · Timeframe: 20–40 working days
+Typical cost: $3,000-$10,000 (indicative, varies by project) · Timeframe: 20-40 working days

 D